kpacha/krakend-http-auth/README.md

 HTTP Basic authentication midleware for the [KrakenD framework](https://github.com/devopsfaith/krakend).

-**This is not intended to be use in production!
+**This is not intended to be used in production!
 It is just a initial version of a possible KrakenD component**

 ## Usage

 Using this component is as easy as:

-1. Add the static credentials to your config file
+1. Add the static credentials to your config file.
+You must define on every endpoint to intercept.

+    "extra_config": {
+        "github.com/kpacha/krakend-http-auth": {
+            "pass": "bar",
+            "user": "foo"
+        }
+    }

+2. Import the right package for you.
+Tthere is a `HandlerFactory` implementation for the two basic routing libs: `mux` & `gin`.

+	import(
+		auth "github.com/devopsfaith/krakend/router/gin"
+	)

-2. Decorate your `HandlerFactory` with the `auth.HandlerFactory`
+3. Decorate your `HandlerFactory` with the `auth.HandlerFactory`

 Check the dummy implementation in the `example` dir.
 It contains a simple config file and a KrakenD api-gateway with the auth `HandlerFactory` wrapping the default endpoint factory.